howebenhowe/swamp-dog-hobble/distro/recipes/stew/method.md

 1. bring to a simmer
 1. cut the heat
 1. add chilled chickpeas, pickled cabbage, and frozen peas to drop heat
-1. drop ice wands into soup pots (frozen water vessels) until they are totally thawed, ~30 minutes
+1. drop ice wands into stew pots (frozen water vessels) until they are totally thawed, ~30 minutes
-1. if soup still >110°, pour it into a few hotel pans and if weather allows cool outside, otherwise in shop fridge + freezer
+1. if stew still >110°, pour it into a few hotel pans and if weather allows cool outside, otherwise in shop fridge + freezer
-1. transfer cooled soup to 5 gallon buckets, store in shop/basement fridges
+1. transfer cooled stew to 5 gallon buckets, store in shop/basement fridges